IMEMR

 Rights and permissions

-4- School of Medicine, Shahid Sadougi University of Medical Sciences, Yazd, Yazd, Iran.
+3- Department of Psychiatry, School of Medicine, Shahid Sadougi University of Medical Sciences, Yazd, Iran

-5- Department of Psychiatry, Fellowship of Neuropsychiatry, Research Center of Addiction and Behavioral Sciences, Shahid Sadoughi University of Medical Sciences, Yazd, Iran. , Reza-bidiki@yahoo.com
+4- Department of Psychiatry, Fellowship of Neuropsychiatry, Research Center of Addiction and Behavioral Sciences, Shahid Sadoughi University of Medical Sciences, Yazd, Iran

-The current study aims to investigate the relationship between metacognitive beliefs and perfectionism in relation to rumination among individuals with multiple sclerosis.
-This research seeks to understand how these psychological factors contribute to the exacerbation of symptoms in MS patients.
+Aims: The current study aimed to investigate the relationship between metacognitive beliefs and perfectionism concerning rumination among individuals with multiple sclerosis.
+This research sought to understand how these psychological factors contribute to the exacerbation of symptoms in multiple sclerosis patients.

-This study employed a correlational design involving a sample of 160 patients with multiple sclerosis from the MS Association of Yazd in 2024.
-Participants completed psychological assessments using the Frost Multidimensional Perfectionism Scale (FMPS), the Metacognitions Questionnaire (MCQ-30), and the Ruminative Response Scale (RRS).
-Statistical analysis was conducted using descriptive statistics and inferential statistics (regression analysis) with SPSS version 29 software.
+Instrument & Methods: This correlational study involved a sample of 160 patients with multiple sclerosis from the Multiple Sclerosis Association of Yazd in 2024.
+Participants completed psychological assessments using the Frost Multidimensional Perfectionism Scale, the Metacognitions Questionnaire, and the Ruminative Response Scale.
+Statistical analysis was conducted using descriptive statistics and inferential statistics (regression analysis) with SPSS 29 software.

-The study revealed a statistically significant positive correlation between metacognitive beliefs, perfectionism, and rumination in patients with multiple sclerosis (P < 0.001).
-Hierarchical regression analysis and correlation tests showed that rumination can be predicted by both metacognitive beliefs and perfectionism in this population.
+Findings: There was a significant positive correlation between metacognitive beliefs, perfectionism, and rumination in patients with multiple sclerosis (p<0.001).
+Hierarchical regression analysis and correlation tests showed that rumination could be predicted by both metacognitive beliefs and perfectionism in this population.

 Keywords: